 What do an omelet, a quiche, and a frittata share in common?
-They’re all beaten egg dishes that allow for creativity and customization based on whatever ingredients are in season and on hand.
-Among them all, however, the frittata may be our favorite; it’s less fussy than a rolled omelet, and comes together much more quickly than a quiche.
+They’re all beaten egg dishes that allow for creativity and customization based on whatever ingredients are in season and on hand, and they all make a perfect brunch centerpiece.
+Among them all, however, the frittata—think of it as Italy’s answer to the breakfast casserole—may be our favorite; it’s less fussy than a rolled omelet, and comes together much more quickly than a quiche.
+(And if you were wondering, it’s the crust that sets it apart from the latter.)

-We’ve got a no-frills method for cooking frittatas that’s free of measurements or complicated techniques.
-Feel free to store it in your memory and pull it out of your back pocket for a satisfying meal anytime you’d like.
+We’ve got a no-frills method for cooking basic frittatas that’s free of measurements or complicated techniques.
+Feel free to store it in your memory and pull it out of your back pocket for a satisfying meal anytime you’d like, whether you’re camping, staying at a vacation home with incomplete kitchen equipment, or just looking for an easy weeknight meal you can throw together in a jiff.

 Here’s what you’ll need: